-ValleyCare Health System's innovative Pulmonary Rehabilitation program is committed to helping those with various respiratory ailments lead a full and satisfying life at work, home and in the community.
+ValleyCare Health System's nationally certified Pulmonary Rehabilitation program is committed to helping those with various respiratory ailments lead a full and satisfying life at work, home and in the community.
 This six-week program consists of exercise, education and support for people with documented lung disease.
 Goals of the program include:

 - Educating patients about their particular lung condition